FangxinTang/2023_S2_OOP_Clinic/README.md

 # OOP_Clinic
-2023S2 COMP642 Advanced Programming Assignment 2
+2023S2 COMP642 Advanced Programming - Individual Assignment 2

 Using Model View Controller (MVC) pattern to design a Clinic Management System
 • The model deals with the information about patients, doctors, and consultations